Click HERE for “Part 1: Mean, Spoiled, Entitled No More: How to Transform Your Teen/Child Into a Caring, Mature, Responsible Young Adult.”

 This is not a punishment.
 I am parenting you.
 This is my job.

 2) Work to bring your grades up.
 I don’t want to see any D’s.
 I know you can do much better.
 Your grades reflect that you are not trying in school anymore.
 If we don’t see progress in your grades within the next two weeks, you will have to quit soccer.
-We don’t want to do that.
+We don’t want this to happen.

 We are not going to control you.
 You are free to go watch hours of tv, to go out with friends, and do what you want, but if your grades don’t improve, you won’t be getting the many privileges you are used to, starting with soccer.

-3) Starting today, , I have a Phone Contract that I need you to agree to.
+3) Starting today, I have a Phone Contract that I need you to agree to.
 It says you will agree to use your phone apps for just 30 minutes a day, for the next two months.
-I will use this app MMGuardian to set the time, 7:00-7:30pm, that you can use your apps.
+I will use this app MMGuardian to set the time from 7:00 to 7:30 pm for you to use your apps.
 Before you can use the phone, we will all try to have more conversation at the dinner table.
 You will help with the dishes.
 Then get to your homework.
 If you want help, just ask.
 I won’t get involved unless you ask.

 4) Starting today, you will have to do your homework on the PC downstairs.
 My job as a parent is to make sure you have a quiet study area with a computer and a printer.